Watford tube station

+Watford is a London Underground station in Watford, Hertfordshire.
+It is the terminus of its branch of the Metropolitan line and the next station towards London is Croxley.
+The station is located in London fare zone 7.
+It was opened in 1925.

 Location and description

 The station is in the Cassiobury area, on Cassiobury Park Avenue at the junction with Metropolitan Station Approach, close to two of the entrances to Cassiobury Park.
 It is approximately 1 mi from the town centre, which is more immediately served by Watford High Street and Watford Junction stations.
 The station building was designed by the Metropolitan Railway's architect Charles Walter Clark in an Arts and Crafts vernacular style.
 It is in red brick with a clay-tiled hipped roof, tall brick chimney stacks, and timber sash and casement windows.
 The main entrance is covered by a polygonal metal canopy supported by twin Doric columns, and the interior, mostly unaltered from the original, is decorated with period tiling and hardwood panelling.
 The station building is Grade II listed.

 According to data compiled in 2010, it is the 25th-least used station on the London Underground.